pedrolucaspalma/Cal.js/README.md

 ###### Adding a new event

-When the user clicks on the "Add new event" button, it calls a `openModalForInsertion()` function that opens up a modal containing a form.
-On submition, the data the form will be sent to a
+When the user clicks on the "Add new event" button, it calls a `openModalForInsertion()` function that simply opens up a modal containing a form.
+It also calls a `submitFormForInsertion()`, that adds uses `addEventListener` to the form and waits for the user to click on the green "Submit" button on the modal.
+On click, it collects all the information put on the form by the user, stores in the `formData` object and passes this object to `addEvent()` as a paramater.
+Add event simply passes this object again to the `sendEventInsertionRequest()`, that uses `fetch()` to send the object containing the new event to the server to handle with the `createEventController`.
+The page is then reloaded, and the user can now see the new event on the event list.

+###### Editing an existing event